Criminal justice reform is sweeping the country and good data is key to its success.

 Universities also can help set up data systems.
 The City University of New York’s Institute for State and Local Government is working in 20 cities and counties that are part of the John D. and Catherine T. MacArthur Foundation’s Safety and Justice Challenge.
 The institute has helped cities and towns create and track performance measures related to the goals of the foundation’s challenge, namely reducing jail populations and the disparities within them.

 Doing Business in a New Way

 Philanthropic organizations and federal agencies increasingly are focusing their resources on creating a data infrastructure to support sustainable reforms.
 In some cases, as with the Justice Reinvestment Initiative and the Safety and Justice Challenge, they’re even requiring it.

 And some say that’s not a bad thing.
 John Tilley has served in all three branches of Kentucky government at the state and local levels, including nearly a decade in the legislature and a turn as the state’s public safety secretary.
 His years of service have convinced him of the importance of using data.

-“Decisions must be data-driven,” he says.
+“Decisions must be data-driven,” says Tilley, now a senior fellow at the Council on Criminal Justice.
 “To ignore the evidence in favor of politics when crafting good public policy is to ignore the best practices that guide the daily operations of our billion-dollar departments which serve countless lives and communities.
 The data are indispensable.”

 Alison Lawrence specializes in sentencing and corrections for NCSL.